Photo by Hanna Ålerud

 Arctic folks don't enjoy the cold.
 We're just better at dressing for it.

-You mention in another interview (Bitch Magazine) that your manner of style and physical appearance (dress) stood out amongst your peers but when you returned to Norway you realized how it had been shaped by the culture and the women there from previous trips.
+You mention in another interview in Bitch Magazine, that your manner of style and physical appearance and dress stood out amongst your peers but when you returned to Norway you realized how it had been shaped by the culture and the women there from previous trips.
 Did you feel more authentic in your presentation of self when set apart from your peers as "other" or when you were included in your common appearance with other women in Norway?
 How or does one's physical or external appearance shape your sense of agency as a woman?

 Clothes are important; they're how we frame our bodies to be seen by the world.
 We all adjust to the people around us, but dressing specifically to fit in--with no regard for what feels good or right--is fearful.
 I feel most comfortable and authentic when I'm dressing out of pleasure rather than fear, whether that means I look the same or different from people around me.
 Dressing for myself first, however that plays out, is a way of taking ownership over a female body that I did not always feel permission to own.